 About the Vaccines

 Of the hundreds of thousands of doses administered in the U.S. in December, about a half dozen people receiving the Pfizer-BioNTech vaccine suffered severe allergic reactions.
 Only one such reaction to Moderna has been reported; it was in a physician who has a severe shellfish allergy.
 He had recovered fully by the following day, and continues to advocate for vaccination.
+Two people who received the Johnson & Johnson vaccine in February had severe reactions.

 The most common side effects from both vaccines include feeling fatigue or mild soreness in your upper arm.
 Some also experience a headache, fever and/or chills, but all usually go away within a few hours or by the next morning.